Slaughter: how animals are killed

 Credit: Anonymous, Farm Transparency Project

 The most common slaughter technique for many intensively farmed animals is gassing.
 This is usually because it is the cheapest and quickest way to kill many animals at once.
-Although it has often been thought of as causing less suffering than other visibly more brutal methods, this is not true, and gassing methods can cause horrendous suffering to animals in their last moments.
+Although it has often been thought of as causing less suffering than other visibly more brutal methods, this is not true, and gassing methods can cause horrific suffering to animals in their last moments.

 Which animals is it used on?